TomasVrzal/DeepReI/README.md

  Details are published in: Tomáš Vrzal, Michaela Malečková, Jana Olšovská,DeepReI: Deep learning-based gas chromatographic retention index predictor,Analytica Chimica Acta 1147, 2021, 64 - 71, https://doi.org/10.1016/j.aca.2020.12.043

- Development was suported by the Ministry of Agriculture of the Czech republic within the institutional support MZE-RO1918.
+ Development was suported by the Ministry of Agriculture of the Czech Republic within the institutional support MZE-RO1918.

 INSTRUCTIONS FOR INSTALLATION: